Nurturing Every Day to Cultivate Mindfulness & Better Health with Ayurvedic Dinacharya( Daily Routine)

-In Today’s life, the body is constantly being worn out & liable to be thrown out of balance.
-It must be nourished & maintained by the right foods, truthful conduct & practice of hygiene that are conducive to health and longevity like a flame being tended by pouring oil to the lamp & by trimming the wick.
+In Today’s life, the body, which is constantly being worn out & liable to be thrown out of balance, must be nourished & maintained by right food, truthful conduct & practice of hygiene that are conducive to health and longevity like a flame being tended by pouring oil to the lamp & by trimming the wick.

 Ayurveda emphasizes the importance of the maintenance of the health of a healthy person and curing the disease of the ill.
-To maintain the health some activities are mentioned in Ayurveda under the term dinacharya (Daily Routine).
-A daily routine is absolutely necessary to bring radical change in body, mind, and consciousness.
-It normalizes a person’s biological clock, aids digestion, absorption and assimilation, and engenders self-esteem, discipline, peace, happiness, and longevity.
-Ayurveda recommends that in order to be optimally healthy we should tune our bodies to the nature’s master cycle which in turn regulates the various other rhythms.
+Some activities are mentioned in Ayurveda under the term dinacharya (Daily Routine) to maintain health.
+A daily routine is necessary to change body, mind, and consciousness radically.
+It normalizes a person’s biological clock, aids digestion, absorption, and assimilation, and engenders self-esteem, discipline, peace, happiness, and longevity.
+Ayurveda recommends that to be optimally healthy.
+We should tune our bodies to nature’s master cycle, which regulates the various other rhythms.

-Brahmamuhurta or amritvela—the ambrosial hours— God’s Hours is the morning period an hour and a half before sunrise.
-After a good night’s sleep, the mind is refreshed, calm and serene.
-There is a preponderance of sattva or purity in the mind at this time, as well as in the atmosphere.
-Sleeping during the later than 6:00 a.m. causes the channels of communication to be clogged with impurities, leading to a dull mind, depressed moods and slow communication between heart, soul & mind.
-Right after waking, look at your hands for a few moments, then quietly move them over your face and chest.
-This cleans the aura and it symbolizes honest labor.
+Brahmamuhurta or Amrit vela—the ambrosial hours— God’s Hours is the morning period an hour and a half before sunrise.
+After a good night’s sleep, the mind is refreshed, calm, and serene.
+There is a preponderance of sattva or purity in mind at this time and in the atmosphere.
+Sleeping later than 6:00 a.m. causes communication channels to be clogged with impurities, leading to a dull mind, depressed moods, and slow communication between heart, soul & mind.
+Right after waking, look at your hands briefly, then quietly move them over your face and chest.
+This cleans the aura, and it symbolizes honest labor.

 O!
 Mother Earth, who has the ocean as clothes and mountains and forests on her body, who is the wife of Lord Vishnu, I bow to you.
 Please forgive me for touching you with my feet.

 As soon as possible empty your colon and bladder.
-This is a time when one should not be in a rush, and should allow the natural rhythms of one’s bodies to carry out natural functions.
-If you wait until later in the morning or during the day you are slowly poisoning yourself and creating an opportunity for chronic conditions to arise.
+This is a time when one should not be in a rush and should allow the natural rhythms of one’s body to carry out natural functions.
+If you wait until later in the morning or during the day, you are slowly poisoning yourself and creating an opportunity for chronic conditions to arise.

 Wash the eyes with normal tap water.

-Try triphala eyewash with 1/4 tsp. in 1 cup water, boil for 8- 10 minutes, cool and strain with Muslin cloth.
-This eyewash is good for all Dosha type.
+Try Triphala eyewash with 1/4 tsp. in 1 cup water, boil for 8- 10 minutes, cool, and strain with Muslin cloth.
+This eyewash is good for all Dosha types.

-Brush the teeth.
-Neem, an extremely bitter herb, is said to be really good for oral health.
-Bitter, astringent and pungent herbs are best for fighting cavities, as they are Kapha-pacifying and carry antibacterial activity.
+Brush your teeth.
+Neem, an extremely bitter herb, is good for oral health.
+Bitter, astringent, and pungent herbs are best for fighting cavities, as they are Kapha-pacifying and carry the antibacterial activity.

 Scrape Your Tongue

 Scrape the tongue with a tongue cleaner to purify your mouth.
-This can be best done with a smooth tongue scraper made of gold, silver, copper, tin, brass or stainless steel Ayurveda considers the coating of the tongue as an indicator of ‘Ama’ or toxins in the colon.
+This can be best done with a smooth tongue scraper of gold, silver, copper, tin, brass, or stainless steel.
+Ayurveda considers the coating of the tongue as an indicator of ‘Ama’ or toxins in the colon.

 Gargling (Oil Pulling)

 Ayurveda recommends gargling daily with warm sesame oil to strengthen teeth, gums, and jaw.
 Hold the oil in your mouth, swish it around vigorously, then spit it out and gently massage the gums with a finger.
-Don’t forget to wash inside of your mouth with warm salted water to get rid of any oil residue.
+Don’t forget to wash the inside of your mouth with warm salted water to remove any oil residue.

-It is always good to drink a glass of water (preferably from a pure copper cup filled the night before) after brushing your teeth and scraping your tongue & after oil pulling.
+It is always good to drink a glass of water (preferably from a pure copper cup filled the night before) after brushing your teeth, scraping your tongue & oil-pulling.
 This will stimulate the peristalsis & helps in elimination.

 Chewing in the morning stimulates the liver and the stomach and improves digestive fire.
 Betel leaves, mint & holy basil leaves are easily available herbs.